apache/spark/docs/programming-guide.md

 </div>

-### Understanding closures
+### Understanding closures <a name="ClosuresLink"></a>
 One of the harder things about Spark is understanding the scope and life cycle of variables and methods when executing code across a cluster.
-A frequent source of confusion is shown below - where we perform a common task (incrementing a counter from inside of a for-loop).
-In our example, we look at `foreach()` but this same scenario will apply to any other RDD operations that modify variables outside of their scope.
+RDD operations that modify variables outside of their scope can be a frequent source of confusion.
+In the example below we'll look at code that uses `foreach()` to increment a counter, but similar issues can occur for other operations as well.

 #### Example

-Consider the naiive RDD element sum below which, behaves completely differently when running spark in `local` mode (e.g. via the shell) and when deploying a Spark application to a cluster (e.g. via spark-submit to YARN):
+Consider the naive RDD element sum below, which behaves completely differently when running spark in `local` mode (e.g. via the shell) and when deploying a Spark application to a cluster (e.g. via spark-submit to YARN):

 <div class="codetabs">